Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Introduction

 \section{Introduction}

-Lattice gauge theory is a nonperturbative approach to gauge theory, and is important in particle physics, condensed matter physics and even topological quantum computing \cite{PhysRevD.10.2445}.
-It is usually implemented in terms of Monte Carlo simulation, which, however, lacks real-time dynamics and may suffer the well known sign problem of fermions.
+Lattice gauge theory is a nonperturbative approach to gauge theory, especially quantum chromodynamics~\cite{lgt,Kogut,Kogut2, lgtbooks,lgtbooks2}.
+It is important not only in particle physics, but also in condensed matter physics and even in topological quantum computing \cite{S0217984914300129,toric}.
+It is usually implemented in terms of Monte Carlo simulation, however, which lacks real-time dynamics and may suffer the well-known fermion sign problem \cite{sign,sign2,troyer,signproblem}.